Fiona Bellin, MSc

-After graduating, in January 2017, Marianne Renoz first joined Incize as an intern in Business Development and accomplished an exploratory mission to prospect East Asian markets.
+In January 2017, following her studies, Marianne Renoz first joined Incize as an intern in Business Development and accomplished an exploratory mission to prospect East Asian markets.
 Following the internship, she worked for Huawei Technologies for over three years.
 At the same time, she undertook a distance learning programme in Telecommunication Technologies and Business.

 In July 2021, Marianne Renoz re-joined Incize as a full-time International Business Developer.

 Khaled Aouadi, MSc